International Baccalaureate (IB)

 What makes the IB such a good preparation for university and working life?

-• DP graduates excel at university and often begin their studies with advanced standing
+• Outstanding Performance: IB Diploma graduates tend to excel in university and often start their studies with advanced standing.

 Facts and figures about the IB